• Home

 Merion -- who entered the coaching field when her daughter realized how tough crafting her own essay would be -- admits that "No one's explaining how to write a college essay."

-students first must "understand why colleges want essays and how admissions officers evaluate essays," then keep on track, and "edit and proofread their essay to a level of excellence."
+According to Merion, students first must "understand why colleges want essays and how admissions officers evaluate essays," then keep on track, and "edit and proofread their essay to a level of excellence."

 "Sometimes it's very hard to learn what's special about you," she tells Detroit's WXYZ-TV.